intel-retail/automated-self-checkout/docs_src/pipelinerun.md

     - xeon
 3. [Optional parameters](#optional-parameters)

-Run the command based on your requirement.
-You have to get your choices for #1, #2, #3 above to start the pipeline run, see [details](#run-pipeline-with-different-input-sourceinputsrc-types) section below.
+Run the command based on specific requirements.
+Select choices for #1, #2, #3 above to start the pipeline run, see [details](#run-pipeline-with-different-input-sourceinputsrc-types) section below.

 ### Check successful pipeline run
 Once pipeline run has started, you will expect containers to be running, see [check for pipeline run success](#check-for-pipeline-run-success); For a successful run, you should expect results/ directory filled with log files and you can watch these log files grow, see [sample output log files](#sample-output).